khakhalin/notes/papers/Jaeger2004harness.md

 They say however that trying to predict further in didn't consistently improve prediction.
 Sometimes did, sometimes didn't.

 > The way it's explained in the paper, it's curiously similar to **noisy student** type of self-supervised learning, just for this network in particular.
-See: [[08_Unsupervised]].
+See: [[unsupervised]].

 Back then they did it all in Matlab :)